sachsbl/segmental/README.md

 QuickStart/Running the CLI
 -----
-Download the repo and install the dependencies using pip.
+Clone the repo and install the dependencies using pip.
 Virtual Environment strongly recommended.
 Only Python 3.7+ is supported.

 ```pip install -r requirements_cli.txt```